SupaaHiro/schwifty-lab/blog-articles/20251019-ckad/article_EN.md

   KubeProxy --> Pod
 ```

-Please note that the controlplane can also run on a worker node.
-In these cases, these nodes are usually "tainted", meaning they only execute the control plane components and not regular workloads.
+Please note that the control plane can also run on a worker node.
+In these cases, these nodes are usually "tainted", meaning they only run the control plane components and not regular workloads.

 ## 🖥️ What Is a Node in Kubernetes?

 In Kubernetes, a Node is a physical or virtual machine that runs containerized applications.
 It’s the worker unit of the cluster—responsible for executing workloads and hosting the components that make containers run.

-Each cluster typically has multiple nodes, and Kubernetes distributes Pods across them based on resource availability and scheduling rules.
+A cluster typically has multiple nodes, and Kubernetes distributes Pods across them based on resource availability and scheduling rules.

 Every node includes:
 - kubelet: The agent that communicates with the control plane and manages Pods on the node.